Local Node Differential Privacy: Introduction

 We also separate {\em degrees-only} \LNDP algorithms---a powerful class that includes all our algorithms described in \Cref{tab:deg-dist,tab:results}---from unrestricted \LNDP algorithms.
-In a {\em degrees-only} algorithm, each node's output is a function only of its degree; in an unrestricted \LNDP algorithm, nodes may use the full description of their edge lists.
-We consider the task of distinguishing two natural distributions: random $t$-regular graphs and random $t$-{\em starpartite} graphs.
+A {\em degrees-only} algorithm sees only its degree as opposed to the full edge list.
+We consider two natural input distributions: random $t$-regular graphs and random $t$-{\em starpartite} graphs.
 A graph is $t$-{\em starpartite} if it has $t$ {\em star center} nodes that are adjacent to every node, and has no other edges (see \cref{def:starpartite-graph}).
-In \cref{thm:reg-star-dist-unrestr,thm:od-indist}, we prove that an unrestricted \edLNDP algorithm can distinguish these two distributions for $t$ independent of $n$ (namely, $t = \text{poly}(\log(1/\delta), \frac{1}{\eps})$), whereas any degrees-only \edLNDP algorithm needs $t=\Omega(\sqrt{n}/\eps)$.
-These distributions can be distinguished non-privately given only the degree sequence---say, by checking whether there is a node with degree $n-1$.
-Thus, the problem's difficulty comes from combining the two restrictions, showing that unrestricted \LNDP algorithms are strictly more powerful than degrees-only \LNDP algorithms.
+We show that unrestricted $(\eps,\del)$-\LNDP algorithms can distinguish these distributions for some $t = O_\delta(1/\eps^6)$, whereas any degrees-only $(\eps,\del)$-\LNDP algorithm needs $t=\Omega(\sqrt{n}/\eps)$.
+Since the two distributions can be easily distinguished non-privately based on their degree sequences---for example, by checking for a node of degree $n-1$---the gap comes from the privacy constraint.
+Unrestricted \LNDP algorithms are thus strictly more powerful.

-Additionally, our \LNDP algorithm for clique-size estimation with error $O\bparen{\sqrt{\log(1/\del)}/{\eps}}$ shows that moving to the shuffle model \cite{CheuSUZZ19,ErlingssonFMRTT19} does not give a general ``amplification by shuffling'' theorem for \LNDP.
-Amplification by shuffling roughly says that, for $\eps_0 \leq 1$, an $(\eps_0,\del_0)$-LDP algorithm that shuffles the outputs from all parties before releasing them is $(\eps_0/\sqrt{n},n\del_0)$-DP in the central model \cite{FeldmanMT21}.
-Thus (ignoring $\delta$ dependencies for brevity), a comparable shuffling result for \LNDP would imply the existence of a central-model $(\eps,\del)$-node-DP algorithm for clique size estimation with error $O\bparen{\frac{1}{\eps\sqrt{n}}}$ in the small $\eps$ regime, contradicting the central-model lower bound of $\Omega(\frac{1}{\eps})$ for this problem.
-The question remains as to whether there exists \emph{some} problem that can be solved more accurately under \LNDP with a trusted shuffler than without.

-These structural results show that \LNDP is not simply ``LDP with a different adjacency relation'': it has its own group privacy behavior, a hierarchy of local views (e.g., degrees-only versus full edge lists), no general amplification by shuffling theorem, and a separation of pure and approximate \LNDP.
+These structural results show that \LNDP is not simply LDP with a different adjacency relation: it has its own group privacy behavior, a separation of local views (i.e., degrees-only versus full edge lists), no general amplification by shuffling (see \Cref{fn:amplification-by-shuffling}), and a separation of pure and approximate \LNDP.